Emergency Communications and SKYWARN are just part of the story….. Amateur radio can be lots of fun, too!

 The January Field Day is sponsored by the Winter Field Day Association and is held the fourth weekend in January.

 Winter Field Day Association (WFDA) is a dedicated group of Amateur Radio Operators who believe that emergency communications in a winter environment is just as important as the preparations and practice that is done each summer but with some additional unique operational concerns.

 We believe as do those entities of ARRL Organizations like ARES & RACES that maintaining your operational skills should not be limited to fair weather scenarios.
 The addition of Winter Field Day will enhance those already important skills of those that who generously volunteer their time and equipment to these organizations.

 JBWA participated in the 2019 and 2020 Winter Field Days.
-For 2021, members participated individually and sent scores in under the club name (special rule for 2021).
-For 2022, we hope to be back to normal participation.
+For 2021 and 2022, members participated individually and sent scores in under the club name.
+For 2023, JBWA will be back as a club activity!

 ARRL Field Day

 The June Field Day is sponsored by the American Radio Relay League and is held the fourth weekend in June.
 The details for Field Day can be found here.

 ARRL Field Day is the single most popular on-the-air event held annually in the US and Canada.
 On the fourth weekend of June of each year, more than 35,000 radio amateurs gather with their clubs, groups or simply with friends to operate from remote locations.